momchilmitev/equalizer/README.md

 # gallery

-Simple image/video gallery with php
+Simple landing page with html and css